iqramchoudhury/Handwritten-Calculator/README.md

 ***Visualisation of Transformations***
 ![Diagram of Transformations](Images/Transformations.png "Diagram of Transformations") The final step was to repeat this dataset 4 times in order for a similar representation of the operations as the numbers in the MNIST dataset, join the two datasets and then shuffle them.

+## 2. Training the Model
+The architecture I chose to use in my neural network is based on Yann LeCunn's LeNet-5: http://yann.lecun.com/exdb/lenet/index.html.
+It is possibley the most widely known CNN architecture and results in a very high accuracy.

+There are a few details to be noted about LeNet-5:
+* The images in our dataset are 28x28 pixels, but they are zero padded to 32x32 and normalised before being fed to the network.
+* We use average pooling instead of the more common max pooling.
+* Each output neuron outputs the square of the Euclidian distance between its input vector and weight vector rather than computing the matrix multiplcation of the inputs and the weight vector.